el-varquez/po-ocr-service/README.md

 1. Upload one or more PO image files.
 2. Select uploaded files and queue them for extraction.
-3. The worker processes queued files one at a time.
+3. A background worker inside the API is notified and processes queued files one at a time.
 4. OCR reads text from the uploaded image using Tesseract.
 5. The parser maps OCR text into PO header fields and line items.
 6. The system creates an editable PO draft.